jollygoodjacob/jollygoodjacob/README.md

 My background is in environmental engineering, community and ecosystem ecology, and remote sensing.

 In my dissertation research, I utilize remote sensing data from satellites, drones, and aircraft, as well as in-situ surveys of plants and macroinvertebrates, and collections of environmental DNA from soils, sediments, and water to assess, monitor, and model biodiversity.
 I am also very interested in how hydrology and geomorphology converge to shape biodiversity and ecosystem services across watersheds.
-Given the intrinsic link between life and water, much of my research focuses on the unique ecosystems where biodiversity and water converge, such as floodplains, riparian forests, and ephemeral wetlands.
+Given the intrinsic link between life and water, much of my research focuses on the unique ecosystems where biodiversity and water converge, such as floodplains, rivers, and ephemeral wetlands.

 A separate area of research I have began to work on is spatiotemporal data fusion, particularly as it relates to satellite and UAV data.
 In this research, I am interested in developing synthetic fine-resolution imagery for applications in precision agriculture and other areas where high spatial and temporal resolution is needed in remote sensing applications.